jawad26/Bike-Sharing-Assignment/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired to perfrom analysis the demand of shared bike in differrent circumstance.
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).

 ## Contact